nibscbioinformatics/nf-core-bagobugs/docs/usage.md

 # nf-core-bagobugs: Usage

-## :warning: Please read this documentation on the nf-core website: [https://nf-co.re/bagobugs/usage](https://nf-co.re/bagobugs/usage)

-> _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

 ## Introduction

 Nextflow handles job submissions on SLURM or other environments, and supervises running the jobs.
 Thus the Nextflow process must run until the pipeline is finished.
 We recommend that you put the process running in the background through `screen` / `tmux` or similar tool.
 Alternatively you can run nextflow within a cluster job submitted your job scheduler.